erincandescent/activitypump/implementation.md

 1. Your inbox endpoint is discoverable from your homepage or profile.
 2. Your inbox endpoint receives HTTP POST requests containing an ActivityStreams activity (or content-object?).
+3. Your server dereferences the object URI and checks if the object is valid.
-3. Your server checks to see if it has received this object before and it hasn't changed, and discards if so.
+4. Your server checks to see if it has received this object before and it hasn't changed, and discards if so.
-4. Your server checks the authentication matches the `actor` of the activity, and discards if not.
+5. Your server checks the authentication matches the `actor` of the activity, and discards if not.
-5. If a received object mentions one of your objects (eg. in `object`, `target` or `inReplyTo`), your server posts the new object to all recipients of your original object.
+6. If a received object mentions one of your objects (eg. in `object`, `target` or `inReplyTo`), your server posts the new object to all recipients of your original object.
-6. Your inbox endpoint responds to authenticated HTTP GET requests with all activities as JSON in reverse-chronological order (usually authentication would mean only the inbox owner can see the contents).
+7. Your inbox endpoint responds to authenticated HTTP GET requests with all activities as JSON in reverse-chronological order (usually authentication would mean only the inbox owner can see the contents).